GeoffB6000/Geoff-s-Notes/Six_poems_presentation.md

 Kidson, Alex.
 "Romney, George." *Oxford Dictionary of National Biography*.
 2008.
 Web

-## Slave traders
-### Mr. Robert Norris
-### Mr. Manesty
-## Misc.
-### Mr. John Braithwaite
-John Braithwaite the elder (bap.
-1760, d.
-1818), engineer and diver

-- Made a living salvaging shipwrecks using his family's diving machine

-"Between August 1787 and February 1791 Braithwaite brought up goods from the East Indiaman Hartwell, wrecked after a mutiny on her maiden voyage in 1787 on the Rifona Reef off Boavista, one of the Cape Verde Islands.
-As well as facing technical challenges the Braithwaites here encountered armed opposition from American privateers seeking to raid the salvaged cargo...
-The tiny Endeavour, lightly armed and with a crew of only nine, engaged the five pirate vessels for over an hour, finally driving them off at the cost of only minor injuries.
-Braithwaite returned with £38,000 in Spanish dollars, 7000 pigs of lead, and 360 boxes of tin.
-He also brought back Eliza or Elizabeth Doile (c.1775–1814), a Verdian planter's daughter, and they married at St Pancras parish church on 3 June 1794, the anniversary of the Boavista skirmish."

-Braithwaite, William Ronald.
-"Braithwaite, John, the elder." *Oxford Dictionary of National Biography*.
-2004.
-Web
 ### Mrs. Griffith
 Elizabeth Griffith (1727–1793), playwright and novelist